 We've structured our firm to deliver the high-value legal services available through ultra-expensive law firms – but with fees and costs that are accessible to working families, most with children.

 Holding Down Costs – We've done that by offering a variety of services – from early case assessments and the identification of key issues that will impact your divorce – to full-service representation, with our team standing by your side throughout the process.

-With the information we gather in the initial consult, we’ll develop a case plan – essentially a roadmap to your case and a fee estimate at that time.
-We’ll explain that case plan, what the estimate is based on, and give you our candid assessment of the likelihood of additional costs and fees you could incur.
+With the information we gather in the initial consult, we'll develop a case plan – essentially a roadmap to your case and a fee estimate at that time.
+We'll explain that case plan, what the estimate is based on, and give you our candid assessment of the likelihood of additional costs and fees that may be incurred.